IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Mac OS X or Linux is required because the setup scripts assume the presence of standard Unix utilities.

-Windows is not supported, unfortuantely.
+Windows is not supported, unfortunately.
 For the current status of Windows support, see https://github.com/IQSS/dataverse/issues/3927 or our community list thread `"Do you want to develop on Windows?" <https://groups.google.com/d/msg/dataverse-community/Hs9j5rIxqPI/-q54751aAgAJ>`_

 Install Java
 ~~~~~~~~~~~~

-Dataverse is requires Java 8.
+Dataverse requires Java 8.

 On Mac, we recommend Oracle's version of the JDK, which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/index.html